The Mavis Bramston Show: National breakthrough, 1965

 Although the show continued to top the ratings, it was dealt another unexpected blow in late 1965 with the sudden death of Michael Plant (from an accidental overdose of sleeping tablets).
 He was replaced by Peter Myers, who had previously worked as a writer of intimate revues in London.

 During 1965–66 the focus of the sketches gradually shifted from topical political humour to broader social satire and more conventional revue-style material.
 Popular sketches included Chater's famous "Pie Eater" routine, in which he played a stereotypical Ocker character in a singlet and handkerchief hat, who crams pies into his mouth while extolling the virtues of the "June Dilly-Potkins School of Charm" (a joke on the real-life deportment schools founded by former model June Dally-Watkins).
 Another recurring sketch was devised by and featured Miriam Karlin who, with Gordon Chater, played an elderly couple who sit on a park bench and talk to each other without communicating.

 During 1965 the cast of local performers expanded, with regular appearances by James Kenney, June Salter and Hazel Phillips.
 Phillips, like Raye, had started out as a juvenile performer in her native Britain and got her break on Australian TV as one of the panelists on the popular 1960s talk show Beauty and the Beast, hosted by Eric Baume.
 Interviewed in 2007, she recalled her stint on the Bramston show:

-"The Mavis Bramston Show was really interesting because you got to play something different every week.
-I did my impressions.
-I did Marlene and I did Marilyn ... it was such an original show at the time.
-And because it was all satirical and it was about the political scene of the time.
-I played the part of a schoolgirl every week to Barry Creyton's father and said, 'Daddy, why does the Prime Minister do so-and-so?'
-And he'd explain, you know.
-It would be that sort of stuff."

 At the end of the year Gordon Chater announced that he was leaving the series.
 To replace him, the cast was augmented by imported British actor Ronnie Stevens and Australian actor-comedian Ron Frazer, who soon became a national star himself.
 Chater was subsequently recruited for a new comedy series, My Name's McGooley, What's Yours? which premiered in February 1967 and quickly became the most popular and successful Australian sitcom of the era.